 (Amount won per bet probability of winning) – (Amount lost per bet probability of losing) = Expected Value

-To better understand how expected value works and why is so important I have decided to use a coin toss as example of calculating expected value.
+To better understand how expected value works and why it is so important I have decided to use a coin toss as an example of calculating expected value.

 Tossing a coin has two potential outcomes heads or tails with an equal probability of 50% any of them occurring.
 Therefore the fair odds for either head or tails would be 2.0.
 This would results in an EV of 0 for both outcomes because the probability of the two outcomes is the same.
 That effectively means if you toss a con an infinite amount of times you end up at breakeven – neither profit nor loss.